 - Limited fault tolerance.
-If the event collector goes offline, the events will be collected on the client and forwarding will resume once the event collector is back online. - Extended fault could result in audit event loss on the client due to log rollover.
-Mitigated by large event log size. - Traffic to database across WAN links requires firewall configuration. - · Database insert performance may be affected by slow links.
+If the event collector goes offline, the events are collected on the client and forwarding resumes once the event collector is back online. - Extended fault could result in audit event loss on the client due to log rollover.
+Mitigated by large event log size. - Traffic to database across WAN links requires firewall configuration. - Database insert performance may be affected by slow links.

-Note: Specific hardware and software specifications will vary depending on the enterprise environment in which event forwarding is configured.
+Note: Specific hardware and software specifications varies depending on the enterprise environment in which Event Forwarding is configured.
 BeyondTrust's Professional Services team can provide advice and assistance in this area if required.
 Please contact your account manager for more information.